-All lecture presentations and other teaching resources are available on Gateway, our virtual learning environment, which students can access from anywhere in the world, at any time of the day or night.
-Students also have access to the new myRAU mobile and desktop app and support from a dedicated IT Helpdesk.
+All lecture presentations and other teaching resources are available on Gateway, our virtual learning environment, which students can access remotely, at any time of the day or night.
+Students also have access to support from a dedicated IT Service Desk.

 IT facilities for disabled students

 The University provides a range of facilities for students that need extra support.
 We provide the following assistive software packages on all of our university PCs:

 Once you’ve completed your registration, you’ll be able to access detailed information on all of these products, and other services we provide to help our students, in Gateway, our online learning environment.

 Wi-fi is available in all accommodation areas, and all residential rooms on campus have a network socket.